openlibhums/memory-alpha/content/support/journal-management/homepage-layout.md

-title: Homepage Customisation
+title: Homepage customisation
-# Homepage Customisation
+# Homepage customisation

 Here, you can activate features for your journal home page.